UniBuc-DITC/kubernetes-config/README.md

   - Adapt the [sample Kubeconfig file](kubeconfig) to your needs.
 You can either put it in the `$HOME/.kube/` directory
   - Upon first connecting to the cluster, the tool will ask you to open a link in the browser and log into MS365.
 - [Helm](https://helm.sh/) for easy package installation
+- [Cilium CLI](https://github.com/cilium/cilium-cli) if you need to manage Cilium

 ## Enabled K8s plugins